Yonyar/DTech-HW/ESP32/README.md

 }
 ```

-Remember add in autoConnect function in order to find the correct ssid:
+Remember to the same logic to autoConnect function to find the correct SSID:
 ```cpp
 boolean WiFiManager::autoConnect() {
   uint64_t EfuseMac = ESP_getChipId();